-The goal is to honor the central role race and ethnicity have played in American identity while also honoring other identities such as gender identity, sexual orientation, ability status, age, belief system, socioeconomic status, education level and more.
+The goal is to honor the central role race and ethnicity have played in American identity while also acknowledging other identities such as gender, sexual orientation, ability status, age, belief system, socioeconomic status, education level and more.

-By promoting the principle of equity, the Black on Black Project creates space for the voices of those who have not been heard.
+By promoting the principle of equity, the Black On Black Project creates space for the community to try and understand the voices of those who have not been heard.
+Let's start conversations.